HarikaPunati/football-management-analytics/README.md

-# football-management-analytics
+# ⚽ Football Management Analytics
 Data analytics project using SQL &amp; Python to evaluate football team and player performance.

-# ⚽ Football Management Analytics

-An academic project using **SQL** and **Python** to analyze football team and player performance.
 The goal is to provide actionable insights to improve team strategies, player evaluation, and budget optimization.

 ## 📌 Objective
 To help football coaches and analysts: